 What do you think?
 Will a dress fit into your travel wardrobe?

 Tip: for maximum comfort (and modesty) consider wearing leggings or bike shorts under your dress.
-I love my merino wool Frankie Bike Shorts by Wool& – keeps me fresh and comfortable and has pockets!
+I love my merino wool shorts by Wool&, Frankie Bike Shorts and Summit Shorts- both keep me fresh and comfortable and have pockets!